olufunbi/Pixcap/README.md

 I simulated a scenario where I made the script fail on purpose so that you can see the Image comparison algorithm in action.
 You can see the image in the `__diff_output__` folder that is under the snapshots folder.

+The Spec file for the test is named `Pixcap.js` and is found under the `Integration` folder